mmamaev/mmamaev.github.io/_posts/2018-10-28-Understanding-Train-Tickets.md

 You can also encounter "Super Off-Peak" type which is used when there are two different off-peak tariffs.

-Advance tickets are the most expensive, Off-Peak ones are cheaper, and the Super Off-Peak being the cheapest and most restrictive time-wise.
+Anytime tickets are the most expensive, Off-Peak ones are cheaper, and the Super Off-Peak being the cheapest and most restrictive time-wise.

 So, when exactly are the off-peak hours?
 Unfortunately, there is no simple answer.